pydata/xarray/doc/user-guide/hierarchical-data.rst

     dt.std(dim="time")

-.. _coordinate inheritance:
+.. _coordinate-inheritance:

 Coordinate Inheritance
 ~~~~~~~~~~~~~~~~~~~~~~

-Notice that in the tree we constructed above (LINK OR DISPLAY AGAIN?) there is some redundancy - the ``lat`` and ``lon`` variables appear in each sibling group, but are identical in each group.
+Notice that in the trees we constructed above (LINK OR DISPLAY AGAIN?) there is some redundancy - the ``lat`` and ``lon`` variables appear in each sibling group, but are identical across the groups.
 We can use "Coordinate Inheritance" to define them only once in a parent group and remove this redundancy, whilst still being able to access those coordinate variables from the child groups.

 .. note::
     This is also a new feature relative to the prototype `xarray-contrib/datatree <https://github.com/xarray-contrib/datatree>`_ package.

+Let's instead place only the time-dependent variables in the child groups, and put the non-time-dependent ``lat`` and ``lon`` variables in the parent (root) group:

 .. ipython:: python